SuperCowPowers/workbench/.github/PULL_REQUEST_TEMPLATE.md

 [  ] Tox: 100% of the tests passed
 [  ] I've updated the documentation accordingly.
 [  ] I've added (or will add) a reviewer to the PR.
+[  ] I will delete the branch after the PR is merged

 ## Description of Changes